Common questions

 The municipal administration does not have authority to direct police-related operational matters.
 Police officers fulfill their obligation to enforce the law, under the direction and authority of the Chief of Police.

-Compliance officers will regularly visit designated locations.
-During those visits they will confirm that residents are aware of the requirements of sheltering in that location, including the limit of the number of tents that can be accommodated.
-They will also ensure that people who are looking for assistance are contacted by Street Navigators, if that has not already been done.
+Compliance officers regularly visit designated locations to confirm that residents are aware of the requirements of sheltering in that location, including the limit of the number of tents that can be accommodated.
+They will also ensure that people who are looking for assistance are contacted by Street Navigators.

 The municipality offers a number of supports to people sleeping rough at designated locations, including portable toilets, access to potable water, garbage collection and sharps collection.